kyokenn/django-elfinderfs/README.md

 Installation
 ------------

-* elfinderfs django app to your project. (no setup.py atm)
+* Add elfinderfs django app to your project. (no setup.py atm).
-* Modify your project's settings.py: add 'rest_framework' and 'elfinderfs' to INSTALLED_APPS
+* Modify your project's settings.py: add 'rest_framework' and 'elfinderfs' to INSTALLED_APPS.
 * Add elfinderfs configuration to your project's settings.py:

 For example: